Broderick-Westrope/astro-portfolio/src/content/blog/posts/2-prompt-flows-what-are-they.md

 ### Parallelisation

 Nodes 1 and 2 have no dependencies on each other since both consume only the caller input.
 They can execute concurrently, halving latency compared to sequential execution.
+Note, this will only happen if the prompt flow engine is written in a language and structure which allows for this.

 ### Debugging